TheIoTLearningInitiative/InternetOfThingsSensors/documentation/LibrariesLabs.md

 ## 3. Writing some code with UPM/MRAA, Temperature

-Lets write a program that reads the temperature from the Barometric sensor and display it in our RGB LCD.
+Now lets read the temperature from the Barometric sensor and display it in our RGB LCD.

 Go to your Edison's command-line and use **nano** or **vim** to create a file called <font color="blue">lcd_temp.cpp</font> and add the following code: